Rambo-Yi/TLora/README.md

-# TLoRA:Task-aware Low Rank Adaptation of Large Language Models
+# TLoRA: Task-aware Low Rank Adaptation of Large Language Models (ACL2026 Main)
+The code for  TLoRA: Task-aware Low Rank Adaptation of Large Language Models (ACL2026 Main)

+Low-Rank Adaptation (LoRA) has become a widely adopted parameter-efficient fine-tuning method for large language models, with its effectiveness largely influenced by the allocation of ranks and scaling factors, as well as initialization.
+Existing LoRA variants typically address only one of these factors, often at the cost of increased training complexity or reduced practical efficiency.
+In this work, we present Task-aware Low-Rank Adaptation (TLoRA), a unified framework that jointly optimizes initialization and resource allocation at the outset of training.
+TLoRA introduces a data-driven initialization strategy that aligns the LoRA
+ A matrix with task-relevant subspaces by performing singular value decomposition on the product of pre-trained weights and input activation covariance.
+After this, the matrix A is frozen, and only the matrix B is trained.
+Furthermore, TLoRA employs a sensitivity-based importance metric to adaptively allocate ranks and scaling factors across layers under a fixed parameter budget.
-We introduce Task-aware Low-Rank Adaptation (TLoRA), a novel parameter-efficient fine-tuning (PEFT) method that enhances LoRA by incorporating task-aware initialization and adaptive assignment of rank and scaling factors.
-Extensive experimen ts demonstrate that TLoRA consistently outperforms LoRA and its variants across a wide range of tasks, including natural language understanding, commonsense reasoning, mathematical reasoning, code generation, and dialogue generation.
-Below, we provide a code example based on a large-scale model experiment:
+ We conduct extensive experiments that demonstrate TLoRA consistently performs excellently across various tasks, including natural language understanding, commonsense reasoning, math reasoning, code generation, and chat generation, while significantly reducing the number of trainable parameters.

 ## Requirements